 Support and counseling

 Lactation support and counseling is generally available through the hospital in which your child was delivered or the health care provider who helped deliver your child.

 To receive coverage with no out-of-pocket costs, faculty and staff, or their dependents, covered by a UM System medical insurance plan must obtain manual breast pumps from in-network durable medical equipment (DME) providers.
-Insurance plan members may also obtain electric breast pumps through an in-network DME provider subject to the applicable plan deductible and co-insurance.
+Insurance plan members may also obtain manual electric pumps through an in-network DME provider subject to the applicable plan deductible and co-insurance.